mparker2/mparker_phd_thesis/introduction/text.md

 ### Transposable Elements

 Transposable elements (TEs) are discrete regions of DNA which are able to copy or translocate themselves from one region of the genome to another [@Kejnovsky2015].
 The most common family of plant TEs are long terminal repeat (LTR) retrotransposons, which duplicate themselves through transcription followed by reverse transcription [@Kejnovsky2015].
 Lexa et al. have shown that plant LTR retrotransposons are enriched in motifs which form G4s *in vitro* [@Lexa2013].
-These are most commonly found in the LTRs of the TEs, at the 5' end in the positive strand and at the 3' end in the negative stra
+These are most commonly found in the LTRs of the TEs, at the 5' end in the positive strand and at the 3' end in the negative strand [@Lexa2013].
+The authors also noted that younger TEs with greater homology d

 ### Translational Regulation